What are guardianship orders?

 An order for contact specifies when and how often a parent can see their child.
 Such orders can also apply to grandparents and other family and significant members of a child's life.

-A contact order cannot be made if Family and Community Services (FACS) or another relevant agency is required to coordinate or provide supervision of contact with birth parents or other relatives.
+A contact order cannot be made if Communities and Justice (DCJ) or another relevant agency is required to coordinate or provide supervision of contact with birth parents or other relatives.

 An order prohibiting action is made by the Children's Court to specify actions parents and others cannot take.
 This could include specifying a particular named person not be present when a parent visits a child or prohibiting a parent from visiting their child's school.